awesome-mixin-network/boilerplate/source/Python_Bitcoin_Tutorials_One.md

 sudo add-apt-repository ppa:deadsnakes/ppa
 ```

-When prompt like below, press Enter to continue:
+press Enter to continue when console output
 ```bash
 Press [ENTER] to continue or Ctrl-c to cancel adding it.
 ```